A partial defense of algebraic relationalism: Cases for Algebraicism

 \subsection{Problem of pre-geometry and the constructive program}

-Finally, I would like to briefly comment on two standard challenges for relationalism in light of algebraicism: (1) the problem of pre-geometry: how is it even possible to dispense with a common arena for physical ongoings (see Norton [2008])?
-(2) The constructive program: if spacetime does not exist at the fundamental level, how can we construct it in order to account for the manifestly chrono-geometric world?
+Finally, I would like to briefly comment on two standard challenges for relationalism: (1) the problem of pre-geometry: how is it even possible to dispense with a common arena for physical ongoings (see Norton [2008])?\footnote{The term `problem of pre-geometry' is coined by Linnemann and Salimkhani [2021] which I find helpful in describing Norton's [2008] concern.} (2) The constructive program: if spacetime does not exist at the fundamental level, how can we construct it in order to account for the manifestly chrono-geometric world?

 \textit{Ad} (1), the fact that we can do physics (to some extent) in algebraicism as a genuine relationalist view implies that we can in fact dispense (to the same extent) with spacetime as a background arena (see also Menon [2019]).
 For example, Norton asked how we can account for spacetime coincidence without a spacetime.
 Take multi-field algebraicism as an example.
 Consider two configurations $f,g$ of any physical field, which can be respectively realized as a function with value $n$ at point $p$ (and negligible elsewhere) and a function with value $m$ at $p$ (and negligible elsewhere). let $h_1$ be the element that can be realized as having value $m+n$ at $p$ (and negligible elsewhere), and $h_2$ be the one realizable as having $n$ at $p$ and $m$ at $q$ (and negligible elsewhere).
 The spacetime coincidence of the peaks of $f, g$ is encoded in the fact that the addition of $f$ and $g$ is $h_1$ rather than $h_2$.
+Indeed, such a response to Norton is not new, and in fact belongs to a standard line of response from relationalists (see Pooley [2013]).\footnote{As Pooley ([2013], p.29) pointed out, `the most natural is to take spatiotemporal coincidence as primitive (as many relationalists have done; e.g., Rovelli (1997, 194))'.
+The algebraic response I outline is one concrete way of implementing this general strategy.}